RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

+# Intro
+Getting your app in app stores is a bit of a process.
+Fortunately, here at Radial we excel at process and we are excited to help you in this journey!

+This guide aims to walk you through everything you will need to do from your end to get your app out there in the wild.

+While you work through it, if you encounter any roadblocks or need help, clarification, or support, please reach out!
+We are happy to help.

 # Customer Guide - Get Your App in the Apple App and Google Play Stores

 Any client in need of a mobile application will need two separate developer accounts